radiantone/kinesis-python-container/README.md

 ### AWS Example

 In the `examples` directory is a kinesis stream example from AWS.
-The unit test for it (also from AWS) is in `tests` directory.
 To run this

 ```